programminghistorian/ph-submissions/lessons/crowdsourced-data-normalization-with-pandas.md

       dtype='object')
 ```

 that the `name`, `occasion`, `keywords`, `language`, and `location_type` columns are now gone.
-At this point, your Python file should contain the following code (though you might have removed some of the old print statements if you took my advice):
+At this point, your Python file should contain the following code (though you might have removed some of the old print statements if you took my earlier advice to pause and clean up your Python files!):

 ```
 import pandas as pd